proycon/gecco/example/newscorpus-en/README.md

-English spelling correction system based on News Corpus
+English spelling corrector for Gecco - News Crawl Corpus
 ==========================================================

 1) Call the downloadsourcedata.sh script from within this directory to download the